itwasmegabz/4KINO/README.md

 Any replies to a reply above the first nested reply (e.g: above "1st reply to a commment") doesn't appear until I refresh the page which is annoying, once again I do not know how to fix that.
 The reply counter on any reply above "level 1" doesn't update until I refresh as well.

-future features I want to add: connecting to imdb api or any other film database api Add a movie rating system and integrate that in the posts. the current website is simply a blog dedicated to cinema.
+future features I want to add: connecting to imdb api or any other film database api.

+Add a movie rating system and integrate that in the posts.

+the current website is simply a blog dedicated to cinema.